domenicquirl/comprehensive-rust/src/bare-metal/aps/mmio.md

 - Some existing crates for volatile access to hardware do hold references, but this is unsound.
 Whenever a reference exist, the compiler may choose to dereference it.
-- Use the `addr_of!` macro to get struct field pointers from a pointer to the struct.
+- Use `&raw` to get struct field pointers from a pointer to the struct.
+- For compatibility with old versions of Rust you can use the [`addr_of!`] macro instead.

 </details>